evmts/tevm-monorepo/docs/introduction/get-started.md

 ## Overview

-EVMts brings Forge scripts to the browser.
+EVMts brings the EVM to the browser.

 - **Execute solidity scripts** directly from your typescript code
 - **Solidity imports in JavaScript** ABIs melt away with the ability to import contracts directly